paulinebourigault/GH-kernel-Anomaly-Detection/README.md

 # Kernel-Based Anomaly Detection Using Generalized Hyperbolic Processes

 This repository contains implementations of various anomaly detection algorithms and methods.
 It includes deep learning models, kernel-based approaches, and traditional methods for anomaly detection.
-The focus is on flexibility and ease of use.
+GH kernels enhance flexibility, ease of use, and interpretability.

 ## **Repository Structure**